avivp2410/DVD-Project/BlockKBusterr_Technical_Documentation.md

 # BlockKBusterr - Technical Documentation

 ## Overview
 BlockKBusterr is a movie rental system built using Jakarta EE (formerly Java EE) with JSF (JavaServer Faces) for the frontend.
-The application follows a layered architecture pattern with clear separation of concerns across Entity, Repository, Service, Bean, DTO, and Web Service layers.
+The application follows a layered architecture pattern with clear separation of concerns across Entity, Repository, Service, and Bean layers.

 ## Architecture Overview